Detecting charge transfer at defects in 2D materials with electron ptychography: Results and discussion

-Fig.~\ref{comparison} compares SSB phase images of pristine WS\textsubscript{2} from experiments to simulations based on IAM and DFT potentials.
-Line profiles taken across the W and S\textsubscript{2} sites in the simulations are displayed in Fig.~\ref{comparison}b.
-Including bonding via DFT clearly alters the relative phases of the two sublattices.
-The ratio of the phases of the sites depends on the convergence angle as shown in Fig.~\ref{comparison}d.
-This is no surprise, as the convergence angle will determine the strength at which different spatial frequencies are transferred in the SSB method~\cite{YANG2015,OLEARY2021}, which in turn determines the relative strengths at which the features of the charge density distribution appear in the phase images.
-However, the fact that we can see these clear differences demonstrates that the frequencies transferred by these conditions do contain information on the charge transfer induced by bonding.
-We emphasize that such conditions are all in the range typical for normal high-resolution STEM imaging.
-This is in contrast to using conventional HRTEM, where the imaging conditions relevant to detecting the charge transfer are often not those desired for imaging the structure itself.
+Fig.~\ref{comparison}d shows a histogram of the quantified phases of the W and S atoms in the experimental image.
+The phases of the two types of atoms are well separated.
+The ratio of the mean quantified phase values of S$_2$ to W depends on the convergence angle as shown in Fig.~\ref{comparison}e and, crucially, matches the results of the DFT simulations and not the IAM results.

-The DFT potential is decreased at the S\textsubscript{2} sites because of screening.
-In bonded WS\textsubscript{2}, the less electronegative tungsten atoms donate 1.36 negative electrons to the neighboring sulfur atoms (see Methods); this increases the screening of the positive nuclei at the sulfur sites, resulting in a lower positive potential.
-For each convergence angle, the phase ratio of the S\textsubscript{2} to the W sites is lower when bonding is included.
-This is, again, expected from the increased screening from the charge transfer involved in bonding, and indeed is a far better match to what we see experimentally.
-The deconvolved atomic phases from our experiments were classified according to their lattice site, facilitated by the ADF signal, allowing us to determine the mean phase of each atomic column.
-This is shown as a histogram in Fig.~\ref{comparison}c for the 20 mrad experimental data shown in Fig.~\ref{comparison}a.
+The variation with the convergence angle occurs because it determines the strength at which different spatial frequencies are transferred~\cite{YANG2015,OLEARY2021}.
+This in turn determines the relative strengths at which the features of the charge density distribution appear in the phase images.
+The excellent agreement of the experiment at both convergence angles with the DFT results, and lack thereof for the IAM results, demonstrates that the frequencies transferred by these conditions contain the information on the charge transfer induced by bonding.
+We emphasize that such conditions are typical for high-resolution STEM imaging.
+This is in contrast to the situation in conventional HRTEM, where the imaging conditions relevant to detecting charge transfer are generally not those desired for imaging the structure itself.
+Including atomic vibrations using thermal diffuse scattering (TDS, see Methods) slightly decreases the S\textsubscript{2} to W ratio compared to neglecting it, and the experimental uncertainty, estimated from the statistical site-by-site phase variation, dominated by the limited signal, overlaps both values with bonding included.